AlexGavrilov939/nextjs-dashboard/README.md

 ## Quick Start

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `yarn install`.
-3. Run the development server with `npm run dev`.
+3. Run the development server with `yarn run dev`.
 4. Customize and extend the dashboard to meet your specific requirements.

 For detailed documentation and examples, visit [docs](https://nextjs.org/docs).